 If you have a Medicare Supplement Plan and are denied proton, contact the Medicare Advocacy Group (can be found on the Internet).
-By law, Medicare plans must follow Medicare guidelines; however, there are many complex issues at work so check to see if your plan is living up to legal guidelines.
+By law, Medicare plans must follow traditional Medicare guidelines; however, there are many complex issues at work so check to see if your plan is living up to and is required to follow legal guidelines.